 Jessica says, "I walked up and prayed with a woman that I had known and just was like, 'I really want to give Him my whole heart.
 I want to pray.
 I don't want a question anymore.'
 And it was a really special moment.
 I really do know for a fact, like I was like I gave Him all of me and I just remember feeling so weightless and so, just a part of God's family for the first time, like really a part of it.
 I feel so much gratitude and love towards just everything that God's given me, just so thankful."

-Today Jessica is married and training for this year's Paralympic Games in Tokyo.
+Today Jessica is married and a Paralympic Games competitor.

 As one of the most decorated Paralympic athletes of all time, Jessica is confident in her ability, but even more secure in her identity.